 This was one EPIC wedding day, pretty much using all modes of transport other than a plane!
 A few of my favourites from Flora and Rory’s stunning wedding at St Margaret’s Church Westminster (opposite the Houses of Parliament), followed by a walk to Westminster pier, a trip down the Thames and then a reception at Westminster Boating Base.
-To keep the blog size down, there’ll be a few photos of my absolute favourite moments, but please take a few minutes to watch and listen to their slideshow for a much more comprehensive take on their day!
+To keep the blog size down, there’ll be a few photos of my absolute favourite moments, but please take a few minutes to watch and listen to their slideshow for a much more comprehensive take on their simply amazing wedding day!

 As you’ll see, there was a lovely family-feel with plenty of artistic involvement from both sides, and a heavy Scottish feel to proceedings as well (which I loved!!!)

-I Know my various modes of transport may not be relevant, but it does hopefully show the planning and effort that goes into a London wedding, even more so when I had two back-to-back London weddings.
+I Know my various modes of transport may not be relevant, but it does hopefully show the planning and effort that goes into a London wedding, even more so when I had two back-to-back London weddings, with Helen and Alex’s wedding at Forty Hall Farm the next day.
 So to start Flora and Rory’s day, I drove from my hotel, parked at Westminster Boating Base, then got the Tube and an Uber to Flora’s parent’s amazing house in London to join the bride to be, bridesmaids and (understandably excited) flower girls for prep!
 Soon hair and makeup was in full swing but with a lovely relaxed buzz as I set about photographing the morning’s proceedings.

-Once the bridesmaids and then bride were in their dresses, it was time to get going via an Uber to join Neil (who was second shooting) at St Margaret’s Church Westminster.
+Once the bridesmaids and then bride were in their dresses, it was time to get going via another Uber to join Neil (who was second shooting for me) at St Margaret’s Church Westminster.